 After a parliamentary consultation on the teaching of reading, the Rose Report was published in 2006.
-This report advised schools that children should be taught to read using systematic phonics and that children should be given phonically 'decodable' books.
+This report advised schools that children should be taught to read using systematic phonics and that they should be given phonically 'decodable' books.
 The Jelly and Bean books fitted this recommendation and more schools in the UK began using them.

 The Department of Education launched their phonic programme Letters and Sounds in the autumn of 2007.
 The phonic progression of Letters and Sounds was not the same as that of the National Literacy Strategy.
 The main change was that children were now to be taught one spelling of each of the 44 phonemes of the English language in the Reception Year.

-We have also published new series to give children suitable reading material for Phase 3 of Letters and Sounds.
+We also published new series to give children suitable reading material for Phase 3 of Letters and Sounds.
 Follifoot Farm Series 1 was published early in 2010.
 This was closely followed by Follifoot Farm Series 2, published later the same year.

-However, at this time, teachers were asking for more books for Phonic Phase 2 and at the pink book-band level.
+However, at this time, teachers were asking for more books for Phonic Phase 2 of Letters and Sounds 2007 and at the pink book-band level.
 The First Words Series was devised to accommodate this demand and was published in 2010 also.